Documentation Index Fetch the complete documentation index at: https://docs.liquid.ai/llms.txt

 OpenAI-Compatible Server

-vLLM can serve models through an OpenAI-compatible API, allowing you to use existing OpenAI client libraries:
+vLLM can serve models through an OpenAI-compatible API, allowing you to use existing OpenAI client libraries.

 vllm serve LiquidAI/LFM2.5-1.2B-Instruct \